George Frederic Cannons: Back to London

 The P.P.A exhibition of 700 camera portraits at Princes Galleries opened on September 17, 1935.
 The British Journal of Photography reported Next we come to the Hollywood portraits.
 These are of very large size and are most of stage and screen celebrities, as indeed is to be expected.
 Technically, Mr Cannons is as good as the best.
 Every one of these prints is of splendid quality, clean and clear and telling.
 The composition is simple and unambiguous and any one of these prints could have taken its place with dignity and impressiveness among the photo posters of the P.P.A.
 Commercial Exhibition.
 The Northern Chronicle reported on the exhibition stating that Hollywood has given a lead to British Photographers.
 Cannons of Hollywood have sent in seven photographs which are in a class by themselves.

 Cannons photographed Lady Alexandra Haig, eldest daughter of Field Marshal Douglas Haig in 1938 and her picture was published in The Tatler 5 January 1938.

 David Niven in his book 'The Moon's a Balloon' writes that he was taken by Nessie in uniform to a photographer in Piccadilly called Cannons of Hollywood and had me preserved for posterity.

-The Star reported in 5 July 1941 edition, that Cannons is now "still" photographer at Gainsborough's Islington Studio, working on the film version of "Hi Gang".
+The Star reported on 5 July 1941, that Cannons is now "still" photographer at Gainsborough's Islington Studio, working on the film version of "Hi Gang".
 The article continues Since those early days many of the almost legendary beauties of American films - Jean Harlow, Norma Tahmadge, Loretta Young, Carole Lombard, Dolores del Rio and Jeanette MacDonald among them - have owed much of their fame to the art of Cannons, who is now photographing Bebe Daniels, Ben Lyon and Vic Oliver.

 The Secretary General of the British Film Academy wrote to Cannons on 10 May 1948 informing him that your still of Jean Simmons as Caroline in Uncle Silas had been chosen as the best Portrait Head Female in the Exhibition (Two nominations).
 Your still of Jean Simmons as Kanchi in Black Narcissus has been chosen as the best Colour Portrait.